leonlinsx/minimal-mistakes/_posts/2020-09-30-invest-in-others.md

 We want to meet them, we want to be them, we want to tell others about how [our good friend Taylor was rudely upstaged by our other friend Kanye who was defending our best friend Beyonce](https://www.youtube.com/watch?v=ifq3QxALj4I "Jameela")

 That in itself isn't that big of a problem.
-Heros are a big part of any society, and some admiration is understandable.
+Heroes are a big part of any society, and some admiration is understandable.

 Here's what is a problem - We want to know famous people, **but only after they've become famous.**